History of Hog Hunting in Texas

 At present, these wild ancestors of domesticated pigs can be found in 75% of the US states.
 Wild boar populations continue to rise in many of the states besides Texas and they are becoming more and more aggressive.
 The Associated Press has reported that wild boars in the United States cause upwards of $1.5 billion in damage every year to United States agriculture.
 This damage is one of many reasons why more hunters should take up hog hunting in Texas.

-Wild pigs living in the Texas are quite intelligent and have unfortunately become quite aggressive towards humans and in many cases domesticated pets.
+Wild boar living in the Texas are quite intelligent and have unfortunately become quite aggressive towards humans and in many cases domesticated pets.
 They have picked up some bad habits, which has naturally made them unpopular with many Americans.
 They like eating some of our threatened species and they have been known to spread invasive weeds along with transmitting 30 different diseases to humans and our livestock.

 At present, Texas ranks the highest when it comes to wild boar population.
 Predictions show that this population is only going to increase, in spite of Texans spending up to $7 million a year to reduce the number of wild boars in our state.
 In fact, reports show that, if something effective is not done soon, the number of wild hogs in Texas may triple in the next five years.